Ask a Librarian

 Festive events and activities

-South Dublin Libraries offers a wealth of information and resources to offer to the schools in South Dublin County.
+South Dublin Libraries has a wealth of information and resources to offer to the schools in South Dublin County.

 Currently, there are over 30,000 children attending 100 primary and close to 20,000 teens attending secondary schools in the County.